Monarch-Development/monarch_presets/TStudio/README.md

 - ✅ -> Done (Fully Supported)
 - ☑️ -> Incomplete (Missing Something)
+- ❓ -> Not Needed (Feature not needed in the product)
 - ❌ -> Not Done (Incompatible)

 | Product                           | Blips | Elevators | IPLs  | Sit Anywhere  |